 Since we first flew out of outback Queensland in 1920, we’ve been committed to driving local economic activity and supporting jobs in Australia’s regional communities.

 We recognise regional communities as the root of the spirit of Australia, and with the Qantas Regional Grants program now in its third year, we’re looking to help these communities sustain brighter futures by providing financial, flight and marketing support to charities, organisations, projects and individuals.

 Qantas Regional Grant Panel assess entries

 Successful applicants announced

-The Qantas Regional Grants program will offer recipients a combination of:
+The Qantas Regional Grants program offered recipients a combination of:

 Flights in kind

 The Qantas Regional Grants judging panel will determine the successful applicants each year.
-Judges will examine all eligible entries and select applicants that they determine best meet the below criteria.
+The panel will examine all eligible entries and select applicants that they determine best meet all the criteria below.